Yannael/ethereumHelloWorld/README.md

 ![Truffle compile](images-readme/ganache-tx.png)

-The logs tab will give you logs of these tansactions and contract creations, and the accounts tab will show that some Ether were used on the first account (since deploying contracts cost Ether).
+The logs tab will give you logs of these tansactions and contract creations, and the accounts tab will show that some Ethers were used on the first account (since deploying contracts cost Ethers).

 ## Interact with the contract from a website